Trip planner for backpacking crews

 Friends join from a text

-No accounts, no downloads, no "what's the password".
-One link puts the whole roster — and their gear — on the same page.
+No passwords, no downloads, nothing to set up.
+One tap on the link signs them in and puts the whole roster — and their gear — on the same page.

 the buddy